Mitali10/team14/docs/index.md

 We found a Kaggle dataset to suit our purpose, titled [Credit Card Fraud Detection](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
 It contains anonymized credit card transactions from September 2013 collected from European cardholders by the University of Brusells and the Machine Learning Group.
 The data is labeled as either fraudulent or genuine and is highly unbalanced, as the positive class/frauds account for 0.172% of all transactions with a total of 284,807 transactions.

 # Methods

 Our dataset is complete, so minimal cleaning is required.
 Because the dataset is very imbalanced, we have chosen to use the data preprocessing technique of oversampling on fraudulent transactions.

-We plan to detect fraud using GMM clustering, logistic regression analysis, and a multi-layer perceptron neural network.
+We plan to detect fraud using GMM clustering, logistic regression analysis, and a multi-layer perceptron neural network (MLP).
 GMM results in a soft-clustering output that we can compare against the dataset’s labeled output to determine the model’s accuracy.
 Regression analysis (in our case, logistic regression) can be used to identify the correlation between the input parameters and fraudulence.
-Finally, a well-tuned MLP neural network for classification will likely serve as the basis of comparison.
+We can implement MLP in the form of a feed forward network that spits out a binary classification result.
+It would have (at least) three layers: an input layer entailing the feature vectors of our data points, the hidden layer(s) containing the weights (that are propagated to the next layer if any), and the final layer containing the predicted classification.

 ## Data Cleaning